abukowski21/SAMI3-GITM-python/README.md

 To generate plots with these post-processed outputs: `python basic_plots_from_netcdf.py [args]`

-Run any script with the `-h` flag to see the available arguments.
+Run any script with the `[filename] -h` flag to see the available arguments.

 ### EXAMPLE:

 Here is an example of a workflow to look at SAMI outputs.
 Here we will just create the regridded data & then plot out the values at all times on a map.

+(Note: this is out of date since updating SAMI3 post-processing to ESMF)

 ```
 python PostProcessModelResults.py -sami /path/to/sami_data/ -out /path/to/outputs/ --dtime_sim_start 20110521 --sami_type regrid